 I understand that we all have the right to change our minds regarding consent

-Write the word consent on the board and ask the children: What do you understand by consent?
-Record the children’s responses, to return to at the end of the session.
+Write the word consent on the board and ask the children to reflect independently on the question: What do you understand by consent?
+Ask them to write the word 'consent' in their books and, in one colour only, jot down their thoughts about what this term means.
+View the children's responses to identify starting points and misconceptions, and explain they will return to this at the end of the session.

-Play the Aardman animation on Consent and afterwards identify the key points of the film:
+Play the Aardman animation on Consent and task the children to identify the key points of the film through questioning:

 - Consent is about agreeing to let something happen